FACTBOX-What's next in process to replace UK PM Boris Johnson? | Politics

 FACTBOX-What's next in process to replace UK PM Boris Johnson?

 Boris Johnson is stepping down as British prime minister, forcing the ruling Conservative Party to choose a new leader who will be announced on Sept.
-JULY-SEPTEMBER - THE RUN-OFF The two candidates campaign and hold hustings among party members to win their votes.
+5 - NEW PRIME MINISTER ANNOUNCED The party announces who has been elected by members as the new leader.

 Boris Johnson is stepping down as British prime minister, forcing the ruling Conservative Party to choose a new leader who will be announced on Sept.
 5.